 Most of the time, we’re challenged with the fact that we have different tastes and preferences than our partners.
 It can make cooking or even deciding where to eat at a restaurant really difficult!

 For example, let’s say you both LOVE potatoes in all shapes and forms.
 Mashed potato, baked potato, potato soup… the list goes on.
-It would be easier to meal prep meals that incorporate ingredients you both like (in this case potatoes) than cooking two completely different recipes to please both of you all the time.
+It would be easier to prepare meals that incorporate ingredients you both like (in this case potatoes) than cooking two completely different recipes to please both of you all the time.

 Discuss ingredients and cuisines you’re both open to and enjoy.
 Then, use that list to plan meal preps and single meals with elements you both enjoy.